 Authors are required to respond to data sharing requests in association with their paper following publication.

-To facilitate ease of sharing on receipt of requests (which could be months or years after publication), we recommend authors deposit data in a recognized data repository prior to submission.
-We recommend choosing a repository that can mint a persistent digital identifier, such as a digital object identifier (DOI), and recognizes a long-term preservation plan.
+We recommend authors deposit data in a recognized data repository before submission.
+This can facilitate the ease of sharing on receipt of requests (which could be months or years after publication).
+We recommend choosing a repository that can mint a persistent digital identifier, such as a digital object identifier (DOI).
+It should also recognise a long-term preservation plan.

 We highly encourage researchers to consider the FAIR Data Principles when depositing data.
-We further advise researchers use FAIRsharing and re3data.org to search for a suitable repository – both provide a list of certified data repositories.
+We further advise researchers to use FAIRsharing and re3data.org to search for a suitable repository.
+These both provide a list of certified data repositories.

 Authors are required to provide a data availability statement, detailing where data associated with a paper can be found and how it can be accessed.
 The DAS should be submitted within the article manuscript, before the ‘References’ section.
 If data cannot be made open, authors should state why in the data availability statement.
-Guidance and templates to help with preparing your data availability statement are available here.
+Read our guides and templates to help you prepare your data availability statement.